Alberto-Culver: History

 The company originated as a Los Angeles beauty supply house with some proprietary products founded by Blaine Culver.
 The house chemist was named Alberto hence the name Alberto-Culver.
 Alberto-Culver was purchased and reorganized in 1955 by Leonard H. Lavin for $400,000.
 Lavin was an entrepreneur and manufacturer's representative for various other companies.
 The newly created company was then moved to Chicago and a hundred other products were dropped and the company focused on Alberto VO5 shampoo and hairdressing.
 In 1958, Alberto VO5 Hairdressing became the number one brand in its category.
 Lavin and his wife Bernice guided the company's growth until 1994 when they turned it over to a second family generation.
 Until his death in 2017, Lavin remained a director of Alberto-Culver; his daughter Carol Lavin Bernick is the company's executive chairman.

 In 2005, the Alberto-Culver company bought out Nexxus, a salon hair care company established in 1979.
 In 2006, the company sought to sell its salon distribution business, which includes Sally Beauty Supply stores and Beauty Systems Group, to Regis Corporation.
 It later terminated the agreement and on November 10, 2006, shareholders voted to spin off Sally Beauty.

 The company's 2007 sales were reported at US$1.54 billion.

-In October 2008, Alberto Culver announced it had closed the transaction to acquire the worldwide rights and trademarks to the Noxzema skin care brand from Procter & Gamble, which includes the existing business in the United States, Canada and parts of Latin America.
+In October 2008, Alberto Culver announced it had closed the transaction to acquire the worldwide rights and trademarks to the Noxzema skin care brand from Procter & Gamble, which included the existing business in the United States, Canada and parts of Latin America.
 Procter & Gamble will continue to operate its existing Noxzema shave care, antiperspirant/deodorant, body wash and body soap business in portions of Western Europe.

 The UK head office is in Leatherhead, Unilever House and used to be in Chineham, Basingstoke, and the company has a manufacturing plant in Swansea, Wales, where all UK products are produced and also those for some European countries.